ScaleBSD/scalebsd.github.io/_drafts/scaling.md

 reorganization of the core memory allocation structure reduced from three to two the number of cache lines for the most commonly accessed fields.
 Once serialization bottlenecks are eliminated, kernel performance is determined by the frequency of cache misses.

+Whereas the ideals we strive for with serialization and locality are easy to define - minimal sharing and cache misses - optimal scheduling is essential impossible to define.
+One can add more knowledge about data structures and sharing to the scheduler, but that in turn slows down scheduling decisions.
+Two communicating threads with a small working set will benefit from sharing an L2 cache, two communicating threads with a larger working set will be adversely impacted by sharing an L2 cache.
+A particularly egregious example of where FreeBSD falls down due to thread scheduling on multiple sockets is measured throughput on TCP connections to localhost.
+On a ~3Ghz single socket system FreeBSD can achieve 50-60Gbps, partly by offloading network processing to _the_ `netisr` thread.
+On a dual socket system of the same clock speed, the measured throughput drops to 18-32Gbps.
+The worst case is when the two communicating processes are on one socket and the `netisr` thread is on the other so the notification for every packet has to cross the interconnect between sockets.
+At least on a dual socket, Linux does network processing inline (i.e. no service thread) when doing TCP to localhost.
+Thus, although it achieves lower throughput than FreeBSD does on a single socket, provided both processes are scheduled on the same socket it achieves a consistent 35Gbps.
+There are a number of issues to unpack with this issue....